nus-cs2103-AY2324S2/ip/docs/README.md

 ```

 ## Add deadlines
 The deadlines feature allows you to add deadlines to the chatbot.
-It will remind you of the deadlines when it is due.
+A popup window will remind you of the deadlines when it is due.
 Represented by a `[D]` in the chatbot and `[X]` to represent a completed task.

 Send a message in the following format: